kubeshark/docs/src/pages/en/automation_hooks.md

 **Kubeshark** provides [OSI](https://en.wikipedia.org/wiki/OSI_model) L4 and L7 hooks that enable running functions whenever a packet is captured or a new protocol-level message is dissected.

-These hooks can be very expensive in terms of computing resources.
-When you develop scripts you should first attempt to run scripts on a schedule and use network hooks only when necessary.

 Hooks function arguments with type **object** can be printed to console with the purpose of seeing the data structure of that argument, like;

 ```js